Last Owner Search, Title Abstract or Title Report Requirements

-In the event that a warranty deed cannot be located, the Department reserves the right to request additional information, up to requiring a full Title Report, containing a certification, 30 year abstract of title, property description, parcel tax information and documentation of any encumbrances on title, where it determines that complexities in documenting ownership may substantially cloud title.
+In the event that a warranty deed cannot be located, the Department reserves the right to request additional information, up to requiring a full Title Report, where it determines that complexities in documenting ownership may substantially cloud title.
+A full title report must contain a certification, a 30 year abstract of title, a property description, parcel tax information and documentation of any encumbrances on title.
 Examples of properties that may require a full Title Report include properties that contain "lands under water"; restricted deed transfers such as a Quit Claim deed; and multiple party ownership.
 If a full Title Report is required, then the following requirements must be met:

 - Schedule A shall provide the legal description of the property.

 - A copy of the Tax map must be included in the report.

 Title Insurance will not be required for the Environmental Easement